Skip to navigation Skip to content

 • date they met criteria for hardship assistance

-• If a care recipient lodges a new hardship claim for a different type of care before the end of a current hardship period, new application is required.
+• If a care recipient lodges a new hardship claim for a different type of care before the end of a current hardship period, a new application is required.
 Start date will be:

 • the date criteria is met, or

-• date of entry to care type, whichever is earlier
+• date of entry to care type

 7